b-vanstraaten/qarray/docs/source/examples.rst

 ########

-Here we will provide some examples which show off some of the more advanced functionally provided by Qarray.
+Here we will provide some examples which show off some of the more advanced functionally provided by QArray.

 +++++++++
 Charge sensing
 +++++++++

-In this example we will simulate the measuring a double quantum dots charge stability diagram through a charge sensor.
-To do this we will use the `ChargeSensedDotArray` class to simulate the charge.
-This class is similar to the `DotArray` class, but it also includes the charge sensor.
-Therefore, it is necessary to pass two extra capacitance matrices.
-One for the coupling between the dots and the sensor (`Cds`) and one for the coupling between the gates and the sensor (`Cgs`).
-In addition, we must specify the width of the Coulomb peak (`coulomb_peak_width`)
+To simulate a charge sensing measurement, we use the :code:`ChargeSensedDotArray` class.
+This class is functionally similar to the :code:`DotArray` class, but includes a quantum dot charge sensor coupled to the device array.
+We can control the strength of this coupling via the two additional matrices that it is necessary to include upon initialising the :code:`ChargeSensedDotArray` class.
+The first (:code:`Cds`) specifies the strength  of the coupling between the device array's dots and the charge sensor, and the second (:code:`Cgs`) specifies the strength of the coupling between the device array's gates and the charge sensor.
+The width of the Coulomb peak in the simulated charge sensing quantum dot is passed via the :code:`coulomb_peak_width` keyword argument.

-As demonstrated below:
+The snippet below is an example of how we can use these classes to generate a charge-sensed measurement.

 .. code:: python